 The 23mm f2 does have very subtle barrel distortion but it’s pretty well controlled and it will likely not affect your images.

 The 23mm f2 is very well corrected for chromatic aberrations.
 You’ll still see them under a stress test like shooting branches into the sun at f2.

-You can also see some green fringing going on with this photo below.
-I believe that would be called Longitudinal Chromatic Aberrations.
+You can also see some green fringing going on in this photo below.
+I believe that would be called Longitudinal Chromatic abberations.
 LCA.
-This means areas beyond the focus point will be green, areas in front of the focus usually shift purple.
+This means areas beyond the focus point will be green, and areas in front of the focus usually shift purple.
 The tree above would be Lateral Chromatic Aberrations, due to high contrast edges.

-Generally CA hasn’t been problem with this lens, and pretty much ever lens I’ve ever used has some sort of issue with CA. Even my glasses that I wear on my face produce LCA.
+Generally, CA hasn’t been a problem with this lens, and pretty much every lens I’ve ever used has some sort of issue with CA. Even the glasses that I wear on my face produce LCA.

 Flaring is very well controlled, but like with any lens, if the sun is in the perfect wrong spot, it will produce some unpleasant streaks.
 This will be referred to as veil flaring.
 It’s a little unpleasant with this lens.